Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Dedicated experiment

-Since high power rf heating can produce non-maxwellian electron distribution functions ($f_e$) that distort the ECE signal\cite{Harvey_non_thermal,Subhas_non_thermal}, it is fair to ask if the off-axis peaks observed in figure \ref{fig:bata} could be caused by non-thermal electrons created by the applied ECH.
+Since high power radio-frequency (RF) heating can produce non-maxwellian electron distribution functions ($f_e$) that distort the ECE signal near the ECH deposition location \cite{Harvey_non_thermal,Subhas_non_thermal}, it is fair to ask if the off-axis peaks observed in figure \ref{fig:bata} could be caused by non-thermal high energy electrons created by the applied ECH.
 To confirm the thermal nature of the ECE electron temperature measurements, we compare the experimental data from ECE and Thomson scattering.
 Figure \ref{fig:non_thermal} shows the electron temperature measured by ECE and Thomson scattering at a time slice when the off-axis $T_e$ peak is observed.
 In this example, Thomson scattering observes an off-axis peak around the same $\rho$ value with similar magnitude as the ECE data. $T_e$ from Thomson scattering and ECE also match on both sides of the peak.
 In addition, the electron temperature peak is clearly observed on both sides of the magnetic axis with roughly symmetrical location and magnitude in figure \ref{fig:bata}.
-If $f_e$ was non-Maxwellian, it would generally be expected to see strong asymmetry in ECE-Te profile measurements\cite{Harvey_non_thermal}.
+If $f_e$ were non-Maxwellian, it would generally be expected to exhibit a strong asymmetry in ECE-Te profile measurements \cite{Harvey_non_thermal}.
 Since no asymmetry is observed, and there is good agreement with Thomson scattering, the electron distribution function is presumed to be Maxwellian.